teesar/as3-2/README.md

 ```

 #### Step 3)
-Copy the ip addresses for your droplets from the digital ocean project page, and confirm your servers are up and running.
+Copy the ip addresses for your droplets from the digital ocean project page, and navigate to them in your web browser toconfirm your servers are up and running.
-##### Note: You may add /documents after the ip address to view the file server
+##### Note: You may add "/documents" after the ip address to view the file server.

 #### Step 4)
 * Click the Green "Create" rectangle at the top of the digital ocean website.